Tag Archives: Retirees

 How the COLA is Determined

-The COLA is based on the rate of inflation, as reflected in the consumer price index published by the U.S. Bureau of Labor Statistics.
-The law requires that COLA payments be calculated based on 50 percent of the annual rate of inflation, as measured at the end of the State fiscal year (March 31).
+The law requires COLA payments to be calculated based on 50 percent of the annual rate of inflation, measured at the end of the State fiscal year (March 31).
 Once you are eligible, your annual increase will be at least 1 percent, but no more than 3 percent.

-The percentage is applied to the first $18,000 of your benefit as if you had chosen the Single Life Allowance pension payment option, even if you selected a different option at retirement.
+The percentage is applied to the first $18,000 of your annual pension benefit as if you had chosen the Single Life Allowance pension payment option, even if you selected a different option at retirement.
 Using the Single Life Allowance gives you the highest COLA amount possible, since this option pays the highest benefit.
-Once your COLA payments begin, you will automatically receive an increase to your monthly benefit each September.

-The September 2023 COLA is 2.5 percent, for a maximum annual increase of $450.00, or $37.50 per month before taxes.
+The September 2024 COLA is 1.8 percent, for a maximum annual increase of $324.00, or $27.00 per month before taxes.

 COLA Eligibility